garrettwilliams90/MelanomaClassification/README.md

 The Australian Department of Health can develop and market a mobile app for the public that uses my model to classify if a person has melanoma or not.
 This would result in quicker reactions to seek out professionally-trained Dermatologists, which could save lives.

-If I had more time to work on this project, I would try and collect more malignant images to combat the class imbalance, or use tools like SMOTE or `class_weight`.
-I would also like to pay for a bigger cloud server to help with memory allocation for such a large dataset.
-Lastly, it would be interesting to run the model on only those with darker skin tones as it theoretically would be harder to classify if a person has Melanoma.
+In the future, if I had more time to work on this project, I'd use tools to combat the class imbalance, like `SMOTE` and `class_weight`, or even undersampling the benign class.
+This last option would also result in more memory on Kaggle, allowing the model to learn from the enitre training set (not just a third).
+Another way to free up more memory is to resize the images to something smaller, like 64x64, but this could mean the model isn't learning as much.
+Lastly, with the ultimate goal of improving the model, I'd try image augmentation, and increaing the epochs and patience to allow for the model to run longer.

 ## Repository Navigation
 All notebooks were run using Kaggle and can be found [here](https://www.kaggle.com/garrettwilliams90/code). <br>